JMRI Code: Use of JavaHelpThis page talks about technical aspects of how JMRI provides help information using JavaHelp

 - package - organized like the source package tree, this

 contains code-specific help files for e.g. a particular

 window or component.
 For example, a window that's created

 jmri.jmrit.speedometer.SpeedometerFrameclass (from the

 src/jmri/jmrit/speedometer/SpeedometerFrame.javafile) should have its window-specific help in a file at

 - html - general descriptions, tutorials, etc. This in turn in organized into directories that represent general areas.

-- manual - a version of the DecoderPro manual reformatted for use in the help system.
+- manual - the most recent version of the DecoderPro et al manuals reformatted for use in the help system.
 (Older ones are stored in the main web site)

 Limitations of JavaHelp HTMLJavaHelp displays "plain old HTML 4.0", without providing some of the syntactic sugar provided by many browsers to allow poor HTML to render.
 Do not include any particular formatting options, specifically including embedded CSS commands.
 There are a couple things to watch for.